matear/GEV/README.md

 gev_plot.py makes some generic plots

+fit.py - my playing with least squares fit to the data but failed

-fit.py - command callable DL script to fit the data
+fit2.py - command callable DL script to fit the data

 ifit.py - iterative script to cycle through multiple DL setups and fit the data